fbraem/kwai/backend/docs/index.md

 ### vagrant

-This folder contains all files for setting up a test environment.
+This folder contains two vagrant machines: one for development and one for testing.